Photo by Judith Strauss Koppel

-David Giannini’s most recently published collections of poetry include: VIRAL PACKET (New Feral Press, 2020;) MAYHAP (selected brief poems,2020;) THE FUTURE ONLY RATTLES WHEN YOU PICK IT UP; and IN A MOMENT WE MAY BE STRANGELY BLENDED (Dos Madres Press, 2018-2019;) FACES SOMEWHERE WILD (Dos Madres Press, 2017;) SPAN OF THREAD (Cervena Barva Press, 2015;); AZ TWO (Adastra Press,) a “Featured Book” in the 2009 Massachusetts Poetry Festival; INVERSE MIRROR, a collaboration with artist, Judith Koppel (Feral Press/Prehensile Pencil, 2012;) WHEN WE SAVOR WHAT IS SIMPLY THERE (Feral Press/Prehensile Pencil, 2013;) and RIM/WAVE (two full-length poetry collections in one book from Quale Press, 2012.)
+David Giannini’s most recently published collections of poetry include: THE DAWN OF NOTHING IMPORTANT, VIRAL PACKET (New Feral Press, 2020;) MAYHAP (selected brief poems,2020;) THE FUTURE ONLY RATTLES WHEN YOU PICK IT UP; and IN A MOMENT WE MAY BE STRANGELY BLENDED (Dos Madres Press, 2018-2019;) FACES SOMEWHERE WILD (Dos Madres Press, 2017;) SPAN OF THREAD (Cervena Barva Press, 2015;); AZ TWO (Adastra Press,) a “Featured Book” in the 2009 Massachusetts Poetry Festival; INVERSE MIRROR, a collaboration with artist, Judith Koppel (Feral Press/Prehensile Pencil, 2012;) WHEN WE SAVOR WHAT IS SIMPLY THERE (Feral Press/Prehensile Pencil, 2013;) and RIM/WAVE (two full-length poetry collections in one book from Quale Press, 2012.)
 ANTONIO & CLARA, Giannini’s 1992 poem issued as a book from Adastra Press was reissued in a different format from Feral Press in 2012.